-- Risk and Compliance Committee (RCC) meets quarterly, consists of two independent UK based Non-Executive Directors (one of whom acts as Chair), the two Executive Directors, Compliance Officer/MLRO and the Secretary is the Risk Manager. - Audit Committee of the Board (ACB) meets quarterly, consists of two independent UK based Non-Executive Directors (one of whom acts as Chair), and its secretary is the Head of Internal Audit.
+- Risk and Compliance Committee (RCC) meets quarterly, consists of two independent UK based Non-Executive Directors (one of whom acts as Chair) and the two Executive Directors.
+The Compliance Officer/MLRO and the Risk Manager reports to the RCC. - Audit Committee of the Board (ACB) meets quarterly, consists of two independent UK based Non-Executive Directors (one of whom acts as Chair), and the Head of Internal Audit reports to ACB.